SinBeBe/Game-Study-Group/README.md

 # Game-Study-Group
-A space where Seojun and Jeonghyeon develop games and solve problems together
+A space where Seojun and Jeonghyeon develop games and solve problems together.